MOberlechner/games_learning/README.md

 | [**hodge**](./projects/hodge/)<br>| Analyze connection of potentialness and convergence of learning algorithms in matrix games.
 We focus on randomly generated games and complete-information economic games (e.g., auctions, contests). |

+### How does it work?
+tbd

 ## Setup
 <details><summary>
 Note: These setup instructions assume a Linux-based OS and uses python 3.11 (or higher).
 </summary>
-Install virtualenv (or whatever you prefer for virtual envs)
+Install virtualenv (or whatever you prefer for virtual environments)

 ```
 sudo apt-get install virtualenv
 ```
 Create a virtual environment with virtual env (you can also choose your own name)

 ```
-virtualenv -p python3 venv
+virtualenv -p python3 venv_games
 ```
 You can specify the python version for the virtual environment via the -p flag.
 Note that this version already needs to be installed on the system (e.g. `virtualenv - p python3 venv` uses the